Want to learn new ways to make extra money?

-Skim the obituaries in the paper, track down next of kin using social media, then contact them and offer to help with sorting through/moving/selling possessions that have been left behind.
+Skim the obituaries in the paper, track down next of kin using social media, then contact them and offer to help with sorting through, moving, and selling the possessions that have been left behind.
 Be tactful and respect that these families are going through a tough time.

-People crack their screens and otherwise damage their phones/tablets/etc. all the time.
-With a little bit of training and the right equipment, you can easily start your own mobile electronics repair biz.
+People crack their screens and otherwise damage their phones/tablets/etc., all the time.
+With a little bit of training and the right equipment, you can easily start your own mobile electronics repair business.
 Here’s a great article from JerryRigEverything on starting a cell phone repair business.

 It’s not glamorous work, but pretty much all brick and mortar businesses need it.
 And you can provide that service.

 100. Become a Coach or Mentor